Question 1: How many applications do you receive, interviews do you grant, and applicants do you accept in an average year?

 For the class entering Fall 2023, we received just under 300 applications, conducted approximately 96 interviews, and seated a class of 41 students.
 Interviews are required and we strongly encourage you to attend an on-campus Preview Day event or Information Session.

 Question 2: Do you have an early decision process?

 No, the Doctor of Physical Therapy program does not use a traditional early decision model.

 Question 3: How many hours of clinical experience are required prior to application?

-None.
-In light of required social distancing and stay at home mandates, we will not require clinical experience hours to apply to the WesternU Oregon DPT program.
+We do not require clinical experience hours to apply to the DPT-Oregon program.
 However, a strong understanding of the physical therapy profession will be beneficial for applicants.

 Question 4: Do you give preference to Oregon residents?